-Source: Elara Capital, [MOSL Wealth Creation Studies in India]; \ companies with an average 10Y RoE > = 16%, used so as to categorize companies within Small Caps; Constituents of Nifty 500 Index as on 31 JAug 2023 are back tested from the peak of 2008.
+Source: Elara Capital, [MOSL Wealth Creation Studies in India]; \ companies with an average 10Y RoE > = 16%, used so as to categorize companies within Small Caps; Constituents of Nifty 500 Index as on 31 January 2024 are back tested from the peak of 2008.
 All returns in INR terms.
 To understand the table better, we take an example of the third row.
 We considered all the stocks in the Nifty 500 index, and classified them as Small Cap, Mid Cap and Large Cap based on MSCI definition - please see Appendix.
-Over the period Jan 2008 market peak to November 2021, we found that 26 companies grew from being Small Caps to Large & Mid Caps, with an average price appreciation of 23.2%, Profit pool increase of 17.5% and an average RoE of 24.4%.
-Past performance is not a reliable indicator of future results
+Over the period Jan 2008 market peak to November 2021, we found that 26 companies grew from being Small Caps to Large & Mid Caps, with an average price appreciation of 23.0%, Profit pool increase of 17.7% and an average RoE of 23.8%.